-- a) Standard Restrictions - Over a sports field if in use by others, or within 50 metres of any organised activity taking place in a reserve or Council controlled open space. - Over or above Council owned or controlled cemeteries, commercial forestry or formed roads. - Over or within 50 metres of other users of open spaces.
-If another open space user moves within this range, the UAV user must immediately land their UAV. - Over or within 50 metres of any building on Council land or any playground equipment or swimming pool. - Within 50 metres of livestock, wildlife or sensitive wildlife habitats.
-If livestock or wildlife move within this range, the UAV user must immediately land their UAV. - Within 50 metres of a reserve boundary where residential housing or stock farming adjoins. - Within 100 metres of another UAV user.
+- i. during a prohibited fire season - ii. over a sports field if in use by others, or within 50 metres of any organised activity taking place in a reserve or Council controlled open space. - iii. over or above Council owned or controlled cemeteries, commercial forestry or formed roads. - iv. over or within 50 metres of other users of open spaces.
+If another open space user moves within this range, the UAV user must immediately land their UAV. - v. over or within 50 metres of any building on Council land or any playground equipment or swimming pool. - vi. within 50 metres of livestock, wildlife or sensitive wildlife habitats.
+If livestock or wildlife move within this range, the UAV user must immediately land their UAV. - vii. within 50 metres of a reserve boundary where residential housing or stock farming adjoins.

+within 50 metres of another UAV user.